top of page

 If this does not work, you can provide your neighbour with a copy of the office copies and filed plan so that he can see he is trespassing on your land.

 Give as much detail as possible, and calmly ask for this to be rectified.
-Keep a written record of the discussion.
+Make and keep a written record of these discussions.
+It is also advisable to hold photographs of the trespass for evidence.

 EXPERTS